Maria Ayerdi-Kaplan, Executive Director

 Brian Dykes, Principal Engineer of the TJPA, has worked for 43 years in construction and design of bridges, railroads, tunnels and port facilities.
 For 28 years prior to joining the TJPA, he was employed at a California-based engineering corporation and served as the Project Manager on many major projects throughout the state including the Second Level Roadway at Los Angeles International Airport, the Euclid Line Extension for the San Diego Light Rail, the BART Daly City Turnback and Colma Yard, the I-280 Southern Freeway Retrofit in San Francisco, the BART Extension from North Concord to Highway 4, the Cypress Freeway Replacement 7th Street Interchange, the Elevated Circulation Roadway at San Francisco International Airport, the I-80 Carquinez Suspension Bridge, and the Alameda Corridor Design/Build Rail Trench in Los Angeles.
 Mr. Dykes has also worked on the Reno ReTRAC Design/Build Trench and the Messina Straits Suspension Bridge between Italy and Sicily.

-Sara Gigliotti, Chief Financial Officer
+Sara Gigliotti DeBord, Chief Financial Officer

-Sara Gigliotti originally joined the TJPA in 2004 as the then-Office Manager, before leaving in 2005 to spend a year and a half as a business development volunteer and grants manager at a marine protected area in the South Pacific nation of Vanuatu.
+Sara Gigliotti DeBord originally joined the TJPA in 2004 as the then-Office Manager, before leaving in 2005 to spend a year and a half as a business development volunteer and grants manager at a marine protected area in the South Pacific nation of Vanuatu.
 She returned to TJPA as the Contracts Compliance Manager in 2007 and became CFO in 2011.
 Prior to working for the TJPA, she worked for the City and County of San Francisco, initially in the Mayor’s Office and later at the Department of Parking & Traffic.
-In addition to her financial management responsibilities, Ms. Gigliotti manages contract compliance and also serves as the TJPA’s Liaison Officer for Disadvantaged and Small Business Enterprises.
+In addition to her financial management responsibilities, Ms. DeBord manages contract compliance and also serves as the TJPA’s Liaison Officer for Disadvantaged and Small Business Enterprises.

 Nila Gonzales, Chief of Staff